 - Administer before breakfast or one-to-two hours after breakfast.
 Avoid late evening administration as this may cause insomnia.
 Some people may benefit from a twice-daily dosage regimen.

 - Dosage must be tailored to different individuals.
 Take exactly as directed and for the duration intended.
 If you find yourself gaining weight while taking phentermine see your doctor.

 - Do not drive or operate machinery if this medicine impairs your judgment.

 - Should not be used at the same time as other medications used for weight loss.

 - Recommended only for people with an initial BMI of equal or more than 30 kg/m2, or 27 kg/m2 with risk factors for a cardiovascular event (such as controlled high blood pressure, diabetes, or high cholesterol).
 Do not share your phentermine with anybody else (this is also illegal).

-- Report any new shortness of breath, angina pain, fluid retention in legs or feet, or decrease in ability to exercise with no apparent cause to your doctor immediately.
+- Report any new shortness of breath, angina pain, fluid retention in legs or feet, or a decrease in your ability to exercise (not attributable to any other cause) to your doctor immediately.